Rapidly identify actionable therapeutic targets.

 Much work in target identification to date has relied upon human genetics and RNA sequencing to identify differentially expressed genes.
 Ultimately, however, druggability occurs at the protein level.
 DNA and RNA measures are limited surrogates for quantitative protein levels, and are often not well correlated in disease or treated states.

-Using mass spectrometry, Sapient’s /Deep/ Discovery Proteomics method enables direct peptide sequencing of >12,000 proteins and post-translational modifications (PTMs) in cells and tissue.
-We provide quantitative measures of differentially expressed proteins, including those on the cell surface, to generate disease protein libraries across therapeutic areas – including oncology, neurology, and immunology – that may represent viable targets.
+Using mass spectrometry, Sapient’s methods directly measure thousands of proteins and post-translational modifications (PTMs) in cells and tissue.
+We provide quantitative data on differentially expressed proteins, including those on the cell surface, to generate disease protein libraries across therapeutic areas – including oncology, neurology, and immunology – that may represent viable targets.
+Our approaches include:

 Ready to discover more?